Skip to main content

 How it Works

 Bear Spray Shack is similar to your favorite red movie rental box but for bear spray.
 You can rent AND return our bear spray canisters straight at the rental machine.
-We geek out on technology, and the programing behind Bear Spray Shack validates that every canister rented will be un-sprayed, at full volume, and safe for re-distribution.

 Walk-up Rentals